ROCHESTER RECREATION CLUB FOR THE DEAF, INC.

 A person in good standing who supports the purpose of RRCD and pays dues, can be a member.

-The officers shall be President, Secretary, and Treasure who shall be elected at the Election Meeting of the Club.
-The Vice-President shall be appointed by the newly-elected President subject to approval of the members at the Election Meeting.
-The President, Secretary and Treasurer shall hold their respective offices for the rest of the term or until their successors are duly elected and qualified.
-The Executive Board shall appoint at least 2 Members At Large and 1 Trustee to serve on Executive Board.
+The officers shall be President, Vice-President, Secretary, and Treasurer who shall be elected at the Election Meeting of the Club.
+The President, Vice-President, Secretary and Treasurer shall hold their respective offices for the rest of the term or until their successors are duly elected and qualified.
+The Executive Board shall appoint at least two (2) Members-At-Large and 1 Trustee to serve on the Executive Board.

 The regular meeting of the Club shall be held annually at Executive Board’s discretion.
 Additional meetings may also be held at the discretion of the Executive Board.